 135 A dd number could not be allocated in the table of DD names; this is deprecated and will be eliminated in a future release.
 136 The table for managing DD names cannot be allocated.
-This is likely due to insufficient available memory.
+This is likely due to insufficent available memory.
 This is deprecated and will be eliminated in a future release.
-178 The initial memory allocation for a dynamic storage area (DSA) set-up failed, likely due to insufficient available memory, the program cannot run.
-278 The first memory segment allocation failed, likely due to insufficient available memory, the program cannot run.
+178 The initial memory allocation for a dynamic storage area (DSA) set-up failed, likely due to insufficient available memory, the program cannot run. $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ 278 The first memory segment allocation failed, likely due to insufficient available memory, the program cannot run.
 279 Insufficient memory was available to set up the program name, argv array or environ array at program start-up.
 378 Returning the allocated re-entrant variable data space to the operating system failed at program termination.
 This is likely due to a program memory overlay detected at the end of execution.
 478 Returning an allocated stack segment to the operating system failed.
 This is likely due to a program memory overlay detected at the end of execution.

 555 An invalid or corrupt handle was passed to a DCALL=SUPPLIED function.
 578 Returning the initial memory allocation to the operating system failed.
 This is likely due to a program memory overlay detected at the end of execution.
 678 Re-entrant variable initialization failed.
 This is either a compiler or library problem and should be reported to Dignus.
-978 The stack management routines were unable to allocate further mem- ory to expand the stack segment.
+978 The stack management routines were unable to allocate further memory to expand the stack segment.
 ABEND 978 can be "caught" by a SIGABND handler only if the library has established as ESTAE (TRAP(ON) is true) and an alternate execution stack is provided for the signal handling function.
 801 64-bit program start failed.
 This is typically caused by linking code compiled for 31-bit with the 64-bit Dignus runtime.
-When linking with the 64-bit runtime, the $-mlp64$ option must be used on the DCC and DCXX compiler command lines.
+When linking with the 64-bit runtime, the -mlp64 option must be used on the DCC and DCXX compiler command lines.
+3532 The SIGABRT signal was sent to a Dignus program not executing under OpenEdition.
+The program prints a traceback and ends with this user ABEND.